mk-fg/python-onedrive/README.md

 	  id: 00000000620A3E4A
 	  secret: gndrjIOLWYLkOPl0QhWIliQcg-MG1SRN

-(use "id" and "secret" acquired in the app registration step above, indent these lines with spaces)
+(use "id" and "secret" acquired in the app registration step above, *indent these lines with spaces* - indenting with tabs is not allowed in YAML)

 Then you need to perform OAuth 2.0 authorization dance by running the `onedrive-cli auth` command and following printed instructions (visit printed